MSC IN MARITIME AFFAIRS - MALMÖ

 Dissertation: all students complete a dissertation, which may be based on a particular issue relating to their work in their home country or on a current or emerging maritime issue.
 The dissertation topic and proposal must be approved by the University, and may involve original research or be an analysis of a topic based on secondary sources.
 Students may complete the dissertation individually, in pairs or in trios.

 Applicants who already have a relevant postgraduate qualification (a postgraduate diploma, a Master’s degree, etc.) may apply for advanced standing on the basis of transferring credits from their previous studies; this exempts them from the need to complete the first, foundation term and allows the MSc degree to be completed in 10 months.

 The University admits only mature students who are already established in a career in the maritime field.
 The Admissions Board will consider only those applicants who meet the minimum general entrance requirements, which are:

-- competence in the English language, demonstrated by an internationally recognized standard test (See the full English language requirements below),
+- competence in English language, demonstrated by an internationally recognised standard test (see the full English language requirements below)

 Good IT skills are essential, as students are required to use computers from the beginning of the first term to write their examination answers, complete assignments and carry out research and other projects.
 Applicants who lack computer and keyboard skills cannot be accepted.